harshaltribhuwan/animated-user-explorer/README.md

-# 🔍 Animated User Explorer – User Finder with Flip Card Animation
+# 🔍 User Finder with Flip Card Animation

 Animated-user-explorer is a beautifully designed, mobile-responsive user search app built with **React**, **Framer Motion**, and **Vite**.
 It fetches users from a public API and presents them in sleek flip-style cards with a detailed view on flip.